+Where:

+ΔThermsheating = heating energy saved in therms during heating operation

+ΔThermsfan = heating energy saved in therms during ventilation operation in heating season

+100,000 = conversion from Btu to therms

+ηHeat = heating system efficiency

+= custom, if unknown:

+80% for hot water boilers, except multifamily

+79% for steam boilers, except multifamily

+83.2% for furnaces (including roof-top units), except multifamily use 80.2%

+Please see the previous section for a definition of parameters and guidance on default values to be used.

+Water and Other Non-Energy Impact Descriptions and Calculation

+N/A

+Deemed O&M Cost Adjustment Calculation

+N/A

+Measure Code: CI-HVC-WCNDT-V01-260101

+Review Deadline: 1/1/2028

 Lighting End Use

 The commercial lighting measures use a standard set of variables for hours of use, waste heat factors, coincident factors and HVAC interaction effects.
-This table has been developed based on information provided by the various stakeholders.
 For ease of review, the table is included here and referenced in each measure.

+OpenStudio models have been developed using the most appropriate DOE protypical models, as described in NREL’s “U.S. Department of Energy Commercial Reference Building Models of the National Building Stock”, as the initial base, and calibrated align with ComStock/ResStock or CBECS/RECS energy use intensity.
+These models are used to estimate the fixture operating hours (except where noted), waste heat and coincidence factors.

-The building characteristics of the eQuest models can be found in the reference table named “EFLH Building Descriptions Updated 2014-11-21.xlsx”.
-The OpenStudio models are based upon the DOE Prototypes described in NREL’s “U.S. Department of Energy Commercial Reference Building Models of the National Building Stock” and a calibration log file that documents all of the variations made to each model to get them calibrated is provided in “IL-Calibration-Log_2019-08-27.xlsx”.
-Documents and all models are all available on the SharePoint site.
+The key building characteristics of the OpenStudio models and a description of the calibration adjustments is provided in “OS Model Details and Adjustments.xls”.
+Documents and all models are available on the SharePoint site.

 Note where a measure installation is within a building or application that does not fit with any of the defined building types below, the user should apply custom assumptions where it is reasonable to estimate them, else the building of best fit should be utilized.

+In addition, deemed baseline fixture wattages (extracted from the 2026 Pennsylvania Technical Reference Manual, Appendix C, ‘Lighting Audit & Design Tool for Commercial and Industrial Projects’, accessed 07/2025) is provided in “Lighting Deemed Fixture Wattage.xls” within the 4.5 Lighting folder in the Reference Documents section of the Illinois TRM Sharepoint site.